 Vet the Network Before Logging on

 User beware!
-Unless you frequent a business regularly, you should always ask an employee what their network is called before attempting to access their guest Wi-Fi.
+Unless you frequent a business regularly, you should always ask an employee what their network is called before attempting to access the Wi-Fi.
 Also, you should make sure your wireless device’s automatic connection to unknown networks is always disabled, so you can be sure you won’t ever be inadvertently connected to a network without your consent.

 Only use Websites That Have an HTTPS Connection

-Whenever you choose to use public Wi-Fi, stick to websites that use an HTTPS connection.
+Whenever you choose to use public Wi-Fi, stick to websites that use an HTTPS connection to stay safe.
 HTTPS (Hypertext Transfer Protocol Secure) is an extension of the standard Hypertext Transfer Protocol (HTTP).
 It is used to help secure communication over a Wi-Fi network.
 Make sure “https” appears in the address bar and look for the padlock icon.
 These both tell you that your connection is encrypted, and that your data is secure.
 When you visit sites that use an encrypted HTTPS connection, all other simultaneously connected users are prevented from snooping on what you’re doing.
-Conversely, if you visit sites that use an unencrypted HTTP connection on a public network, you are pretty much granting other connected devices access to data that travels between you and the server of the website you're connected to – a risky proposition by any measure.
+Conversely, if you visit sites that use an unencrypted HTTP connection on a public Wi-Fi network, you are granting other connected devices access to data that travels between you and the server of the website you're connected to – a risky proposition by any measure.

 Use a VPN or two-factor Authentication